MagicalTux/gones/README.md

 Memory mapping system is also implemented from scratch, as well as cartridge loading/mapping.

+Clock uses a master clock at the frequency specified for NES, and divisors to feed cpu/ppu/apu/etc synchronized signals.

 ## Structure

 * `cpu2a03` contains the CPU emulation